 The Entity is exposed to the following risks related to financial instruments.
-The Entity has not framed formal risk management policies, however, the risks are monitored by management on a continuous basis. a) Credit Risk
+The Entity has not framed formal risk management policies, however, the risks are monitored by management on a continuous basis.

-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Entity, and arises principally from the Entity's trade and other receivables and bank b) Liquidity Risk
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Entity, and arises principally from the Entity's trade and other receivables and bank balances.